 Candidates to the MEIG Programme will have to submit their application along with all the required documentation via email at meig-at-unige.ch or postal mail to our secretariat.

 The Programme directors may at any time require applicants to provide further information, in addition to the documents submitted as part of the application.
 An interview or a written test may supplement the admission procedure.
 Incomplete applications are not taken into consideration.

 - How to Apply: To apply for a free study or financial aid please complete and sign and financial aid application form.
 The application form can be downloaded here and sent back to our office per email or postal mail.

 - Supporting Documents: To apply, students must be ready to submit the CV, Copy of certificates, Letter of motivation in English, Transcript of records, Copy of passport or ID, Copy of the relevant academic diploma.
 Any documents that are not in English, French, German, Italian or Spanish must be accompanied by a certified translation.

 - Copies of official statements of income (your own and/or any other relevant persons, family members or other, whom you might call on for support);

-- Official statement from a bank or other savings institution, and/or tax forms, indicating available funds and assets;
+- An official statement from a bank or other savings institution, and/or tax forms, indicating available funds and assets;

-- Copies of responses to your other scholarship and/or loan requests, including from employers, if applicable.
+- Copies of responses to your other and/or loan requests, including from employers, if applicable.